 Step 2.
 Go to the Email module and choose to Receive all the correspondence.

 Step 3.
-You can manage individual emails and send bulk messages just like in an ordinary email client.
-For automated outreach, select your prospects, right-click on them and hit to send them an email.
+You can manage individual emails and send bulk cold emails just like in an ordinary email client.
+For automated outreach, select your prospects, right-click on them, and hit to send them an e-mail.

 Step 5.
 Once you send the first email, change your prospect list to the appropriate Status (for example, Form filled).
 It is also convenient to use Tags and Notes to classify and filter your prospects in the workspace.